 They also knew they needed a shift in culture and that for us to see the bigger picture we needed input and buy-in from regional teams.
 So we aimed to pull in people to our workstreams getting a broad view of insights from people such as land buyers, house managers, call centre, HR roles etc., in addition to main stakeholders;

 With insights from 50+ hours of observational research and examining 100+ websites, our project partnership started in November 2016.
 Not only did we look at everything from a user perspective, but we constantly challenged the clients thinking and introduced new ideas.

 - Understand user profiles, assess website performance, identify user needs

-- Create new user profiles, re-focus website from product to user
+- Create new user profiles, re-focus the website from product to user

 - Make and validate prototypes

 - Maximise analytics